 What Are Faux Locs?

 Faux locs are essentially fake dreadlocks, as the name states.
-They create the same look and feel like the real hairstyle but lack permanence.
+They create the same look and feel as the real hairstyle but lack permanence.
 Synthetic hair is usually used to wrap around your real hair, which then generates the matted style.

 How to Do Faux Locs?